Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 a favorite toy

-Sometimes just having something recognizable nearby helps babies relax faster.
+Sometimes just having something recognizable nearby helps your baby relax faster.

 The Role of a Calm Environment